 1964 (Jul.
 23) - Julian Brian, son born to Linda Lawrence.

-It is said that Brian consistently asked the mothers of his children that if the child was a boy, he be named Julian.
+Legend has it that Brian requested of each mother that if the child was a boy, he be named Julian.
 Brian was an avid admirer of Jazz great Julian "Cannonball" Adderley.

 <His last professional photo ©Michael Cooper.